sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 For the exact files, feel free to to look at the github repository.
 The files that I edited

-Also, since there are some files that I thought would need editing (but didn't),
+Also, since there are some files that I thought would need editing (but didn't), at the end of all of this (late June), I'll have a list of files that I edited for each feature, and a description of what I did.